 So with chocolate chips finally in my possession and a partially restocked baking cupboard, I decided to fulfill my craving for homemade cookies.

-We’ve bought different products that say brown sugar on them, but they either are dry and resemble raw sugar or just taste like white sugar but with larger crystals.
-We’ve yet to find the equivalent of our sticky, heavy, fine grain brown sugar that has a slight caramel flavor.
+We’ve bought different products that say brown sugar on them.
+They’re different though.
+They’re either dry and resemble raw sugar or just taste like white sugar but with larger crystals.
+We’ve yet to find the equivalent of our sticky, heavy, fine grain brown sugar that has a slight caramel flavor and contains molasses.

-With that in mind, I did a Google search online, found a recipe for cookies sans brown sugar, and decided to give it a try.
+With that in mind, I did a Google search online, found a recipe for cookies without brown sugar, and decided to give it a try.

-Next time, I might just try making my own brown sugar with pure cane sugar and molasses.
-‘Course, I’ll have to find more chocolate chips too.
+Next time I make chocolate chip cookies in Switzerland, I might just try making my own brown sugar with pure cane sugar and molasses.